 Larger firms, such as us, also generally have a deeper, more comprehensive infrastructure with a more established operating model and processes that provide the long-term stability and foundation for quality standards recognition, such as the Joint Commission staffing agency certification and National Committee for Quality Assurance Credentials Verification Organization certification.
-In its ratings for both MSPs and total workforce solutions, HRO Today recognized AMN Healthcare as the top-ranking healthcare workforce provider based on overall capabilities; we also were honored in the Baker's Dozen for quality of services, breadth of services and size of deals.
+In its 2023 ratings for total workforce solutions, HRO Today recognized AMN Healthcare as the top-ranking healthcare workforce provider based on overall capabilities; we also were honored in the Baker's Dozen for quality of services, breadth of services and size of deals for both MSPs and total workforce solutions.

 We are a leading provider of nurse, allied and locum tenens staffing in the United States.
+With the historic levels of demand as a result of the COVID-19 pandemic, the healthcare staffing industry grew significantly and has been further fragmented.
 In nurse and allied staffing, we compete with several national competitors together with numerous smaller, regional and local companies.
 The locum tenens staffing market consists of many small- to mid-sized companies with only a small number of national competitors of which we are one.
 The healthcare interim leadership staffing, healthcare executive search services, and physician permanent placement services markets, where we believe we hold leading positions, are also highly fragmented and consist of many small- to mid-sized companies that do not have a national footprint.
 We also believe we have a market-leading share in managed services solutions, including VMS and MSP, and healthcare language interpretation services.
-Our leading competitors vary by segment and include Aya Healthcare, CHG Healthcare Services, Cross Country Healthcare, HealthTrust Workforce Solutions, Ingenovis Health, Jackson Healthcare, Loyal Source, Maxim Healthcare Services, Medical Solutions, Teleperformance, and WittKieffer.
-When recruiting for healthcare professionals, in addition to other executive search and staffing firms, we also compete with hospital systems that have developed their own recruitment departments.
+With the stronger competitive market, we believe AMN Healthcare is wellpositioned as a tech-centric total talent solutions partner to capitalize on the larger, addressable market through our comprehensive set of workforce and tech-enabled solutions.
+Our leading competitors vary by segment and include Aya Healthcare, CHG Healthcare Services, Cross Country Healthcare, HealthTrust Workforce Solutions, Ingenovis Health, Jackson Healthcare, LanguageLine Solutions, Maxim Healthcare Services, and Medical Solutions.
+When recruiting for healthcare professionals, in addition to other executive search and staffing firms, we also compete with hospital systems that have developed their own recruitment departments and internal travel agencies.